 "We have not opened talks on any issue, because we first need to solve certain things," Zaev told reporters.

-, mediated by the US and EU, and the four leaders are due to meet again on May 26.
+The meeting took place behind closed doors, mediated by the US and EU, and the four leaders are due to meet again on May 26.
 Ahmeti's Democratic Union for Integration is a junior partner of Gruevski's Internal Macedonian Revolutionary Organization (VMRO), and Thaci's Democratic Party of Albanians is in the opposition.

 Meeting in Strasbourg